 News More News

-New Justices of the Peace Appointed to the Ontario Court Of Justice
+New Justices Appointed to the Ontario Court of Justice

 On an interim basis, Civil Marriage Act divorce applications for non-residents married in Ontario will be accepted at any family counter of the Superior Court of Justice.
 Learn more.